Electric car charging at home

 The key thing to know here is that electric cars have either a ‘Type 1’ or ‘Type 2’ socket.
 Type 1 used to be common, and Type 2 is now common across all new electric cars.

-- A tethered charger gives you convenient, because you don’t need to pull your own cable your of your car to charge, but it does mean that you’re limited to charging either a Type 1 or Type 2 car with that charger.
+- A tethered charger gives you convenience because you simply need to plug one end into your car but it does mean that you can only use that charger to charge either a Type 1 or Type 2 car.